 T5th Eight players at -11 - H English, P Dunne, KJ Choi, A Putnam, X Zhang, T Lovelady, S Power & S Han.

-In addition the event was held as a Korn Ferry Tour event in 2016 and 2017 with Dominic Bozzelli and Nate Lashley coming out on top.
+In addition when the event was held as a Korn Ferry Tour event in 2016 and 2017 Dominic Bozzelli and Nate Lashley came out on top.